Hagleitner-IoT/default-github-pages-theme/docs/search.md

 ### Generate search index

-Before you can use search, you must initialize the feature by running this `rake` command that comes with `just-the-docs`:
+Before you can use search, you must initialize the feature by running this `rake` command that comes with `Documentation-GithubPages-Theme`:

 ```bash
 $ bundle exec just-the-docs rake search:init